 "There are people who I have worked with from all corners of the globe who I am now proud to call my friends."

-Since its first program in 1982, the hospital has trained 960 ophthalmologists, performed over 300 patient surgical cases on board, travelled to more than 70 countries and saved the sight of millions of people.
+Since its first program in 1982, the hospital has trained 960 ophthalmologists, performed more than 300 patient surgical cases on board, travelled to more than 70 countries and saved the sight of millions of people.